Shun knives are beautifully handcrafted in Japan - desired and admired worldwide.

 It is recommended to use a Shun Honing Steel when honing your shun knife.
-If you don’t have much experience with honing, this special honing steel will make it a lot easier since it has a built-in guide, made especially for the shun knife.
+If you don’t have much experience with honing, this special honing steel will make it a lot easier since it has a built-in guide.
 This will ensure your knife is always honed at the correct angle.

 Of course, you can use any regular honing steels to hone your shun knife.

-Hold your honing steel vertically, with the tip of the honing steel on the cutting board.
+Hold your honing steel vertically, with the tip on the cutting board.
 Start at the blade’s heel, draw the knife down the honing steel to the tip of the knife.

 Starting from the top of the steel, repeat the process, running your knife at a 16-degree angle.
 If you own a double-beveled blade, ensure you hone either side of your knife.

 Once you’ve finished, rinse your knife off with warm water and dry with a soft cloth.
 Make sure you do a weekly honing.